davidde/notes/BASH.md

 Where the "#1" is replaced by whatever is matched by the first wildcard.
 Similarly #2 is replaced by the second, etc. Quotes are necessary!
 **Options**:
--n: no-execute mode; simply print out which changes would be made when executed.
+-n: no-execute mode; just print out the changes without actually making them.

 So you do something like: